 Lao Cai sits 2km from the Chinese border and people come here simply because this is where the train station is.
-But my impression is that nobody is really coming here – mostly, like me, the goal is SaPa, which is known for its hiking and many bucolic views of rice terraces.
+But my impression is that nobody is really coming here – not to Lao Cai, anyway.
+Mostly, like me, the destination is SaPa, which is known for its hiking and many bucolic views of rice terraces.

 I was met by my guide, P, and climbed into the van that took us about an hour away to SaPa town.
 There I was escorted to a nearby hotel for breakfast, after which I packed a few things that I would need for the next 36 hours into a small backpack.
 I didn’t bring the larger daypack that I had taken on the Inca Trail, because I just didn’t think I would need that much space, but as I hauled my small overladen pack onto my shoulders I regretted not having the bigger daypack – if nothing else it sits much better on my back.

 While we waited to depart, I had a few moments to walk down the street.
 There were a few vendors of trekking equipment as well as a few restaurants.
 This is a place that seems to cater to tourists here for hiking.

 Far beyond the edges of this overcrowded small city, a halo of mountains stands waiting.